-The nation’s newest health care campus fosters collaboration among students, researchers and clinicians.
-Campus architecture and state-of-the-art technology bridge education and research with two world-class hospitals: University of Colorado Hospital and The Children’s Hospital.
+Anschutz Medical Campus is one of the nation’s newest health care campuses.
+Innovative architecture fosters collaboration among students, researchers and clinicians and extends to two world-class campus hospitals: University of Colorado Hospital and The Children’s Hospital.

 - More than 500,000 patients a year served